 Because bad things can happen if you do.

-Listen, you don’t want to be red-flagged by the government because of a careless mistake you made on a report to the IRS or other agency.
+Listen, you don’t want to be red-flagged by the government because of a careless mistake you made on a report.

 It’ll cost you time and money to go back and fix things once they’re broken.
 Spending resources to get it right the first time is a better idea.